Saif-Ur-Rehman19/ChatApp/README.md

-This is my own version of the Signal chat app build in React Native.
-I used Firebase for storing and retrieving the real time messages.
+This is a React Native app for chatting.